In this section

 For further information 'About ACPU' please click on the links below:

-The Developmental Neuropsychiatry Program (DNP) is a new clinical program operating within The Royal Children's Hospital, Integrated Mental Health Program (RCH IMHP).
+The Developmental Neuropsychiatry Program (DNP) is a new clinical program operating within the RCH, Integrated Mental Health Program (RCH IMHP).
 This program was developed in association with the Academic Child Psychiatry Unit (ACPU) and the CASEA program.

 Please see the section under Training for details of past events.